Matilda of Tuscany: Second marriage: Welf V of Bavaria

-In 1088 Matilda was facing a new attempt at invasion by Henry IV, and decided to pre-empt it by means of a political marriage.
-In 1089 Matilda (in her early forties) married Welf V, heir to the Duchy of Bavaria and who was probably fifteen to seventeen years old, but none of the contemporary sources goes into the great age difference.
-The marriage was probably concluded at the instigation of Pope Urban II in order to politically isolate Henry IV.
-According to historian Elke Goez, the union of northern and southern Alpine opponents of the Salian dynasty initially had no military significance, because Welf V didn't appear in northern Italy with troops.
-In Matilda's documents, no Swabian names are listed in the subsequent period, so that Welf V could have moved to Italy alone or with a small entourage.
-According to the Rosenberg Annals, he even came across the Alps disguised as a pilgrim.
-Matilda's motive for this marriage, despite the large age difference and the political alliance—her new husband was a member of the Welf dynasty, who were important supporters of the papacy from the eleventh to the fifteenth centuries in their conflict with the German emperors (see Guelphs and Ghibellines)—, may also have been the hope for offspring: late pregnancy was quite possible, as the example of Constance of Sicily shows.
+In 1088, Matilda was facing a new attempt at invasion by Henry IV and decided to pre-empt it by means of a political marriage.
+In 1089, in her early forties, she married Welf V, heir to the Duchy of Bavaria.
+He was probably fifteen to seventeen years old at the time, but no contemporary sources draws attention to the great age difference.
+The marriage was probably concluded at the instigation of Pope Urban II in order to isolate Henry IV politically; the Welf dynasty had provided important supporters of the papacy from the eleventh to the fifteenth centuries in their conflict with the German emperors (see Guelphs and Ghibellines).
+Matilda's motive for consenting to the marriage, despite the large difference in age, may also have been the hope for offspring: late pregnancy was quite possible, as the example of Constance of Sicily showed.

-Cosmas of Prague (writing in the early twelfth century), included a letter in his Chronica Boemorum and claimed that Matilda had sent it to her future husband, but now the letter is thought to be spurious: